Pfizer, J&J scrap Alzheimer's studies as drug fails

-NEW YORK (Reuters) - Pfizer Inc and Johnson & Johnson scrapped further studies of one of the most anticipated experimental drugs for Alzheimer’s disease after it failed to help patients with the memory-robbing condition in a second high-profile clinical trial.
+NEW YORK (Reuters) - Pfizer Inc and Johnson & Johnson said they were scrapping further studies of one of the most anticipated experimental Alzheimer’s disease treatments after the drug failed to help patients with the memory-robbing condition in a second high-profile late stage clinical trial.

 The companies said they would discontinue all other studies of the drug bapineuzumab in its intravenous (IV) form, including two more late stage trials and follow-up extension studies, in patients with mild to moderate Alzheimer‘s.

-If successful, bapineuzumab would have been the first drug to fight the progression of the debilitating brain disease.

-Attention will now turn to solanezumab, a similar drug being developed by Eli Lilly & Co that is also considered a long-shot to succeed, but will still carry fading hopes at least until late-stage test results are released later this year.
+Attention will now turn to solanezumab, a similar drug being developed by Eli Lilly & Co that is also considered a long-shot to succeed, but will still carry fading hopes at least until some late stage results on that medicine are released later this year.

-J&J said it would take a charge of $300 million to $400 million in the third quarter related to discontinuation of the bapineuzumab Phase III clinical trial program, while Elan will take a writedown of $117.3 million.
+J&J said it would take a charge of $300 million to $400 million in the third quarter related to discontinuation of the bapineuzumab Phase III clinical trial program.

 Pfizer on July 23 announced the failure in the first of four high-stakes trials, in patients with the ApoE4 gene variation.
 That trial was considered more of a long-shot based on poor results in earlier trials, but hopes were high that the data would prove more encouraging in ApoE4 non-carriers.